NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 When switching to `makeWrapperAuto` from `makeWrapper` there shouldn't be manual usage of `wrapProgram` for most cases.
-A package that uses `wrapProgram` should be able to switch to `wrappersInfo` and declare any nontrivial environment variables with it to get propagated to reverse dependencies and to it's executables automatically.
+A package that uses `wrapProgram` should be able to switch to `combineWrappersInfo` and declare any nontrivial environment variables with it to get propagated to reverse dependencies and to it's executables automatically.

-Currently I imagine the usage of `wrappersInfo` (the name can be debated) as
+Currently I imagine the usage of `combineWrappersInfo` (the name can be debated) as
 so:

 ```nix